Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running

-Today I’ll talk about some ways to solve the problem of how to share pics of your kids with the extended family directly from your phone in a way that works for all generations.
+Here are ways to solve the problem of how to share pics of your kids with the extended family directly from your phone that works for all generations.
 Yes, without requiring great-grandma to be on Facebook, Instagram, or other social media.
 The good news is that you have plenty of great privacy-oriented options when comes to sharing photos with family, which I'll list below.

-In case anyone needs quick clarification, private family photo sharing is exactly what it sounds like: it’s a way to share photos with just people YOU invite, without anyone having to have a profile on a social media site.
-That way you can share your children’s pics with everyone at once - and without random weirdos seeing these pics.
-The best analogy would be a type of Instagram-world just for YOU and the family members that you choose to invite to join.
+Any of these options are ideal when you want to share photos with family and just people YOU invite, without recipients needing to have a profile on a social media site.
+That way you can share your children’s pics with extended family all at once - and without random weirdos seeing these pics.

-“Why not just use Instagram with my pics set to private?” you may ask.
-(Or Facebook, or other social media, for that matter).
-Actually this does work for some families, but the problem with Instagram and other sites is that profiles are still public: people can still find you on there even if your pics are set to private.
-That may not bother you at all, but it might bother your mom or your granddad, since they’d have to actually create a profile on the social media site to follow your pics.
+- profiles are still public - people can still find you on there even if your pics are set to private.
+That may not bother you at all, but it might bother your mom or your granddad, since they’d have to actually create a profile on the social media site to follow your pics